About Addiction: Causes, Symptoms & Treatment Guide For 2025

 Addiction is a chronic mental health condition which results in physical, psychological, and emotional dependence on substances and/or behaviors.
 It often involves:

-- Loss of control, where individuals struggle to stop even when aware of the consequences.
+- Loss of control, (National Institute on Drug Abuse, 2020) where individuals struggle to stop even when aware of the consequences.

-- Compulsivity, leading to repetitive actions or substance use.
+- Compulsivity, (Fluyau et al., 2024) leading to repetitive actions or substance use.

 Similarly, an individual can be addicted to more than one substance at the same time; this is termed as polysubstance addiction or polydrug misuse, for example the combination of alcohol with other addictive depressant drugs, such as benzodiazepines, Z-drugs or opioids) by some addicts.